We All Want What's Best for Her: Plot

-Taking place in a "more or less recognizable" gray version of Barcelona, the plot follows a Geni, a brilliant lawyer and a member of the Catalan bourgeoisie who, in the wake of a car crash, finds out that she is interested no longer in her life before the accident.
+Taking place in a "more or less recognizable" gray version of Barcelona, the plot follows Geni, a brilliant lawyer and a member of the Catalan bourgeoisie who, in the wake of a car crash, learns that she is no longer interested in her life before the accident.

 Cast

 Production

 The film was produced by Escándalo Films and Televisió de Catalunya, and it had support from TVE and ICEC.
 It was shot with dialogue in Catalan and Spanish.

 Release

 The film opened the 58th Valladolid International Film Festival (Seminci) on 19 October 2013.
 It was theatrically released in Spain on 25 October 2013.

 Reception

 Jonathan Holland of The Hollywood Reporter assessed that "the central character" (played by Navas in a performance "which can be described as otherworldly") is "more interesting than the film about her in this beautifully-played study of a woman in emotional limbo".

 Mirito Torreiro of Fotogramas rated the film 3 out of 5 stars, highlighting the acting duel between Navas and Bertuccelli as the best thing about the film, while noting that it goes sometimes over and over the same things as a negative point.